Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Simulation Results

 \subsection{Beamforming Performance Comparison}

-To comprehensively evaluate the efficacy and robustness of the proposed GNN-based beamformer, we benchmark it against three representative algorithms, including a high-performance heuristic solver and two state-of-the-art deep learning architectures: \begin{enumerate} \item \textbf{Genetic Algorithm (GA)\cite{GA}:} A heuristic algorithm that extensively searches the solution space to handle non-convexity.
-We employ the GA provided by PYMOO \cite{PYMOO}, configured with 2,000 generations, to provide an approximate performance upper bound for quantifying the optimality gap. \item \textbf{DeepSets\cite{DeepSets}:} A fundamental architecture based on deep neural network designed for set-structured data.
-It ensures permutation invariance by encoding individual user features and aggregating them via a global max-pooling operation. \item \textbf{Multi-Scale PointNet (MS-PointNet)\cite{MS-PointNet}:} Based on convolutional neural network, this model adapt from point cloud processing and employ parallel 1-D convolutions with varying kernel sizes (e.g. 1,3,5) to capture multi-scale features while maintaining permutation invariance. \end{enumerate}
+To evaluate the proposed GNN beamformer, we compare it with one optimization-based heuristic and two permutation-invariant learning baselines: \begin{enumerate} \item \textbf{Genetic Algorithm (GA)\cite{GA}:} A heuristic solving non-convexity via extensive space search.
+Implemented via PYMOO \cite{PYMOO} with 2,000 generations, which serves as a strong heuristic reference for small and medium-sized instances. \item \textbf{DeepSets\cite{DeepSets}:} A neural network for set-structured data that ensures permutation invariance by encoding individual user features and aggregating them via global max-pooling. \item \textbf{Multi-Scale PointNet (MS-PointNet)\cite{MS-PointNet}:} Adapted from point cloud processing, this convolutional network employs parallel 1-D convolutions with varying kernel sizes (e.g., 1, 3, 5) to capture multi-scale features while maintaining permutation invariance. \end{enumerate}

-To evaluate the scalability and generalization capability, all learning-based models (Proposed GNN, DeepSets, and MS-PointNet) are trained on a network consisting of $K=3$ UAVs and $U=12$ users.
-Once trained, the model parameters are fixed and directly deployed to various test scenarios (e.g., varying UAV/user numbers) without re-training.
-This setup strictly tests whether the models have learned the underlying interference management rules rather than merely overfitting to a specific network size.
+To evaluate scalability and generalization, all learning-based models (Proposed GNN, DeepSets, and MS-PointNet) are trained on a network with $N=3$ UAVs and $K=12$ users.
+The post-training models are deployed to various test scenarios (e.g., varying UAV/user numbers) without re-training.
+This protocol evaluates whether the learned models capture transferable interference-management patterns rather than memorizing a single network size.